gitlabhq/gitlabhq/doc/workflow/importing/README.md

 * If you'd like to migrate from a self-hosted GitLab instance to GitLab.com, you can copy your repos by changing the remote and pushing to the new server; but issues and merge requests can't be imported.

 * You can import any Git repository via HTTP from the New Project page.
 If the repository is too large, it can timeout.
-We have a soft limit of 10GB.